 Reduce Outdoor Risks

 There is no safe place outside during a storm.
 If you cannot get to a structure, try these suggestions to minimize your risk:

 - Squat low to the ground.
-Kneel or crouch with your hands on your knees (“lightning position”).
+Do the "lightning position" by kneeling or crouching with your hands on your knees—never lie flat on the ground.

-- Avoid tall structures (towers, trees, fences, poles).
+- Avoid tall structures (towers, trees, fences, poles) and open areas.

-- Get away from bodies of water.
-Leave pools, rivers, lakes, and beaches.
-Come ashore and land any boats, kayaks, canoes, or other watercraft.
+- Get away from water, including pools, rivers, lakes, and beaches.
+If on the water, come ashore and land any boats, kayaks, canoes, or other watercrafts.

 - Move into valleys, ravines, or low areas.

 - Avoid water and wet items, metal objects, tents, and natural lightning rods (golf clubs, tractors, fishing rods, bicycles).

 - In the woods, stay under a low clump of trees.
 Never stand under a tall single tree in an open area.